codechangers/godzilla/src/resources/tutorials/newgame.md

 # Upload Your Code

-##### In order to see your project in action and to test it out you need to upload it to a server.
+##### In order to see your project in action and to test it out, you need to upload it to a server.

 The Code Contest platform allows you to run your games on a server so you can play online with your friends.